ColinKennedy/ways/docs/contributing.rst

 search methods are either scoped functions in :func:`ways.parsing.resource._get_value` or somewhere within :mod:`ways.parsing.resource`.

 The other function that's very important is :func:`ways.parsing.resource._find_context_using_info`.

 Basically, if a user tries to run :func:`ways.api.get_asset` without giving a context, this function will try to "find" a matching Context to use instead.
-At the risk of reiterating the same information twice, read through _find_context_using_info and get_asset's docstrings to find out the common problems with trying to auto-find Contexts.
+At the risk of reiterating the same information twice, read through :func:`ways.parsing.resource._find_context_using_info` and func:`ways.api.get_asset` docstrings.
+Both functions go in detail about the common pitfalls of auto-finding Contexts.

 api.py